middletemplelibrary/Botany-at-Middle-Temple/README.md

 ## Bills from the Archive (MT/2/TUT/54, and 64)

-1723-1724: gardener’s bill listing, amongst other items: halfe a hundred of tulip rootes; sweet margerum seed and flock gelleflour seed; 2 wallflowers; 18 passion rifle roots.\
+1723-1724: gardener’s bill listing, amongst other items: halfe a hundred of tulip rootes; sweet margerum seed and flock gelleflour seed; 2 wallflowers; 18 passion rifle roots.
-\
+<br><br>
-1817: 4 rose trees, geraniums, 6 pots of pinks, 4 pots of peas, carnations, Canterbury bells.\
+1817: 4 rose trees, geraniums, 6 pots of pinks, 4 pots of peas, carnations, Canterbury bells.
-\
+<br><br>
 Victoria Hildreth, Assistant Archivist: “There are references to a kitchen garden in the Minutes of Parliament dated 24 November 1609 and in bills from the late 1610s, which would have grown vegetables and herbs for culinary and medicinal use at the Inn.
 The minutes of 1609 reference a reduction in the size of the garden as it granted permission for Francis Warnett and John Puleston, members of the Society, to build a new set of chambers in the kitchen garden and this permission may have been granted due to a wider availability of produce in local markets than in earlier centuries.
-An estimated location of the garden can be ascertained by looking at the location of the newly built chamber, which was on Middle Temple Lane, and by the fact that it was ‘from the corner of the chamber of Mr Overbury northward towards the brick wall dividing the kitchen garden from the Town Buildings’”.\
+An estimated location of the garden can be ascertained by looking at the location of the newly built chamber, which was on Middle Temple Lane, and by the fact that it was ‘from the corner of the chamber of Mr Overbury northward towards the brick wall dividing the kitchen garden from the Town Buildings’”.
-\
+<br><br>
 On display here are dried specimens from the gardens at Middle Temple: rose, sweet peas, and geraniums.

 <param ve-image